hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

+In this example the spectral domain follows an implicit rule.

-- `spectrum`: An object describing a spectrum
+- `spectrum`: A compound value type describing a spectrum
 - `count`: Number of points in the spectrum
 - `value`: Describing the spectral values (i.e. amplitude, attenuation)
 - `domain`: Describing the range in the spectral domain (i.e. frequency)